 Shutterstock is easily my favorite site to contribute to.
 I have made the most money with them and I have the most pictures with them.

 - You earn anywhere from $0.25 to $120 per sale, depending on the license the customer buys.
 Majority of your sales will be $0.25, but you’ll get lots of them.
 The most I’ve ever been paid for one sale is $6.89.

 - You get a raise as your overall earnings increase.
 Below is an image of their earnings breakdown.
 You can see that there’s a decent increase once you’ve made over $500.

-- Shutterstock payments are small, but they’re frequent.
+- Shutterstock earnings may be small, but they’re frequent.
 I definitely wish they paid more than $0.25 for a download, but I do get the most downloads through them.
-You do get a raise after you’ve made a certain amount of money with them, so now I’m getting $0.33 for my smallest payment.
+You get a raise after you’ve made a certain amount of money with them, so now I’m getting $0.33 for my smallest payment.

 - Shutterstock’s minimum payout amount is $35.
 It was $75 for a long time, but was lowered in July 2015.

 - It is easy to upload and edit multiple photos to Shutterstock at once.
 This is a big deal and the main reason I have more photos at Shutterstock than iStock.
-If iStock would make their upload process easier, then I would have about 100 more photos with them.
+If iStock would make their upload process easier, then I would have lots more photos with them.

 - Shutterstock helps you keyword.
 I like this feature, you can search for images similar to yours and get keyword ideas.
 This helps me use up all 50 of my keywords which is very important in getting your photos found.

 - Shutterstock has a quick turnaround time with getting images approved.
 I typically only wait about 24 hours to get the notice that my images were approved or not.

 - You can include a note to the person reviewing your photos if you need to explain something or have a concern about why it was rejected.
 I’ve had to do this and it was very easy and resolved my problem.